-Intern Firefighter Position
+Volunteer Firefighter Position

-In addition to full-time firefighters, the Yucca Fire Department also employs Reserve Firefighters.
-Reserve Firefighters are part-time employees that augment the Fire and emergency rescue services for the community.
+In addition to full-time firefighters, the Yucca Fire Department also employs volunteer Firefighters.
+Volunteer Firefighters are part-time employees that augment the Fire and emergency rescue services for the community.
 The program is much like an internship, while the community benefits from the extra help they provide, firefighting, rescue, emergency medical services, the intern obtains the experience, education, and training to help prepare them for a full-time career in the fire service.
-A Reserve Firefighters that brings the education and experience of a fire academy will be rewarded with the opportunity to be involved in technical training and eligible to earn valuable certifications to add to their resume.
-The department does its best to recruit and maintain a minimum of one to two Reserve Firefighters per day.
+A Volunteer Firefighters that brings the education and experience of a fire academy will be rewarded with the opportunity to be involved in technical training and eligible to earn valuable certifications to add to their resume.
+The department does its best to recruit and maintain a minimum of one to two volunteer Firefighters per day.
 The necessary amount of personnel needed to staff our apparatus and rescue.

 Other duties include: Assisting with cleaning and maintaining the station and equipment, working alongside of full-time personnel with fire inspections, assist with fire education and station tours, help with cooking duties, and any special project or studies they wish to accomplish during down-time.

-*High School Diploma or equivalent
+- High school graduate or equivalent